memgraph/docs/docs/reference-guide/streams/overview.md

 messages won't be processed again.

 Missing a message can result in missing an edge that would connect two independent components of the graph.
-Therefore in our understanding missing some information is a bigger problem for graphs than having some information duplicated, so we implemented our streams using the **at least once**
-semantics: for every batch of messages the queries returned by the transformations are executed and committed to the database before committing the message offset to the Kafka cluster.
-However we cannot guarantee **exactly once** semantics, we tried to minimize the possibility of processing messages multiple times.
+Therefore, we think that missing some information is a bigger problem for graphs than having some information duplicated, so we implemented our streams using the **at least once** semantics, i.e. for every batch of messages the queries returned by the transformations are executed and committed to the database before committing the message offset to the Kafka cluster.
+However, even though we cannot guarantee **exactly once** semantics, we tried to minimize the possibility of processing messages multiple times.
 This means committing the message offsets to Kafka cluster happens right after the transaction is committed to the database.